DanieleGuicciardi/week-1-responsive-design/README.md

 # Weekly Project: Responsive Website Development

 Welcome to my **Weekly Project on Responsive Website Development**!
-In this repository, I will showcase my work on creating a fully responsive website layout optimized for both mobile and desktop devices.
+In this repository, I will showcase my work on creating a fully responsive website layout.
 This project is part of my ongoing journey in the **Epicode Front-End Development** course, where I focus on mastering the essentials of modern web design.

 ## 🚀 Project Overview